frictionlessdata/livemark/pages/getting-started/contributing.md

 ## Testing

-With use Pytest for writing tests and Pylama for linting:
+We use Pytest for writing tests and Pylama for linting:

 ```bash
 $ make test